maangulaid/smart-Ai/README.md

 - Hugging Face Transformers and PyTorch for classification
 - Custom ZIP code dataset for geolocation

-## Project Structure

-client/ # Frontend (Next.js)
-│ ├── pages/
-│ ├── app/
-│ ├── components/
-│ └── public/
-├── backend/ # Backend (FastAPI)
-│ ├── routes/
-│ ├── utils/
-│ ├── classifiers/
-│ └── main.py
-├── dataset/ # ZIP code and camera location data
-├── frames/ # Extracted frames from video
-└── README.md

-2-backend set up
+# set up (foer windows)
+backend set up:

-cd backend
+-cd backend
-python -m venv venv
+-python -m venv venv
-venv\Scripts\activate        # On Windows
+-venv\Scripts\activate
-pip install -r requirements.txt uvicorn main:app --reload
+-pip install -r requirements.txt
+-uvicorn main:app --reload

- Frontend Setup
+Frontend Setup:
- cd client
+-cd client
-npm install
+-npm install
-npm run dev
+-npm run dev

-How It Works
+#How It Works

-Video Upload
+1-Video Upload

-User uploads a video
+2-User uploads a video

-Backend extracts frames using OpenCV
+3-Backend extracts frames using OpenCV

-Each frame is classified using a Hugging Face model
+4-Each frame is classified using a Hugging Face model

-Predictions are displayed alongside each frame in the UI
+5-Predictions are displayed alongside each frame in the UI

-ZIP Code Search
+it also has ZIP Code Search
-User enters a ZIP code or address
+--User enters a ZIP code or address

-Backend finds relevant coordinates

-Scrapes public DOT camera images

 Runs classification on the images